Last Updated on

 - The arch supports are included in the price of the shoes.

-- While I thought several of the styles in the ABEO line were quite cute, there were still a considerable chunk that had an “old lady in orthopedic shoes” kind of feel.
+- While I thought several of the styles in the ABEO line were quite cute, there were still many that had an “old lady in orthopedic shoes” kind of feel.

 - These shoes aren’t cheap.
 Prices are typically in the $100 range.
 That being said, you get what you pay for, and then some.
 I consider these shoes investments in my overall comfort.